 The images below show the physical layout of the cable, channel numbers and color codes on various models.
 This figure is available by clicking the "Cable Connector Pinout" button in Project Configuration Options window or from any Signal Editor window.
 This opens a non-modal window so you can leave it open while you work if desired.

-To access the Project Configuration Options window, click the Project Settings button on the tool bar.
+To access the Project Configuration Options window, click the Project Settings button on the tool bar (highlighted above).

 The data cable is made of high quality, extremely flexible wire and high quality connectors.
 It is expensive, so please remember to pull on the connectors; not the wires.